usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 #### 4.22.4 Water Closets

-If toilet stalls are provided, then at least one shall be a standard toilet stall complying with 4.17; where 6 or more stalls are provided, in addition to the stall complying with 4.17.3, at least one stall 36 in (915 mm) wide with an outward swinging, self-closing door and parallel grab bars complying with <a href="91standards_figures/fig30d.htm" title="Fig. 30(d)">Fig. 30(d)</a> and 4.26 shall be provided.
+If toilet stalls are provided, then at least one shall be a standard toilet stall complying with 4.17; where 6 or more stalls are provided, in addition to the stall complying with 4.17.3, at least one stall 36 in (915 mm) wide with an outward swinging, self-closing door and parallel grab bars complying with [Fig. 30(d)](#figure30d) and 4.26 shall be provided.
 Water closets in such stalls shall comply with 4.16.
 If water closets are not in stalls, then at least one shall comply with 4.16.

 #### 4.22.5 Urinals